Omnissa Identity Services

 Omnissa Identity Services provides centralized user management for Workspace ONE cloud services.
 The service provisions users and groups from cloud identity providers such as Microsoft Entra ID or Okta to Workspace ONE services and enables federated authentication to the identity provider.
 Omnissa Identity Services is only available for new Workspace ONE tenants.

-Omnissa Identity Services supports integration with the following Workspace ONE cloud services: - Workspace ONE Access Cloud service - Workspace ONE UEM 2212 or later
+Omnissa Identity Services supports integration with the following Workspace ONE cloud services: - Omnissa Access Cloud service - Workspace ONE UEM 2212 or later

 Omnissa Identity Services supports the following use cases: - Configure a provisioned directory of users and groups using the System for Cross-domain Identity Management (SCIM 2.0) protocol. - Manage identity provider configuration for federated authentication into Workspace ONE services. - Leverage centralized user management and authentication across Workspace ONE Access and Workspace ONE UEM.